 Monte was transferred to the HALO Animal Rescue shelter in Phoenix from another shelter in Las Cruces N.M, Halo Animal Rescue has rescued over 3800 dogs in 2018, and now they have been able to provide this special dog rags to riches life.
 Monte was friendly and very outgoing.
 Obviously perfect for the part.
 Actor Justin Theroux will provide the character’s voice.
 Tessa Thompson will be the voice of Lady.

 In 1937, Disney writer Joe Grant showed Walt Disney some sketches he had done of his Springer Spaniel, Lady.
 In fact, He had surprised his wife with her and the story revolves around his experience.
 Walt was impressed that he had Joe create a full storyboard.

 This was one of my favorite Disney movies growing up.
 The movie is celebrating its 64th Birthday.
 It even makes it better knowing that this movie helped a rescue dog and based on real-life dogs.
 November 12 the movie will be streaming and available to watch.
 I honestly can say I am excited about this new Disney remake!

 There is no way to know the background of a rescue dog.
-This movie proves that all dogs have the potential.
-No matter what their circumstances, each one is special in their own way.
+Fortunately, this movie proves that all dogs have the potential.
+In Fact, No matter what their circumstances, each one is special in their own way.
 And all they want is a job and to be loved!